It feels like a lifetime ago since I bought that one way ticket to Australia, and if I had to do it all over again, I’d do it exactly the same.

 2. Throw out what you don’t need

 There’s something to be said for simplicity.
 There’s a lot you have that you probably don’t need.
 Look at the items that you rarely use and get rid of them.
 I threw out my North Face jacket on my first day in Cartagena, Colombia.
-In this way I always travel light with just two small bags.

 3. Carry a water purification system